 Marketing is, no doubt, the backbone of any company in the 21st Century.
 And when it comes to big brands, they leave no stone unturned for it.
 They have a vast research team to calculate the risks first.
-Then they have a separate marketing department which is always on the go or may outsource it from big marketing agencies.
+Then they have a separate marketing department that is always on the go or may outsource it from big marketing agencies.
 But sometimes, companies come up with some crazy and insane ideas.
 And surprisingly, when they work, they can do wonders for the company and its sales.
 So, here are some successful insane marketing strategies examples, some companies did.

 1. Fruit Bursts

 Pascall is an Australian brand owned by Cadbury.
 They once reached out to an advertisement company, Coloribus, to create a buzz campaign.
 Coloribus came up with an idea in which, whoever will join it, will get something.
 They put up a giant strawberry-shaped balloon filled with Fruit Burst's candy and a giant pin at a distance, on a billboard.
 Then, they started inflating the balloon.
 After setting all this, they asked people to guess the exact time the balloon would burst.
 Whosoever would guess it precisely right, will get $5000.
-The website's traffic jumped to the peak.
+The website's traffic jumped to its peak.
 Everyone signed up and gave their answers.
 This became a piece of national news and was covered by almost all the media channels.
 When the balloon burst, everyone looted many candies.
 Now, this not only made people know about the company and the product but also made people enjoy this contest and have fun.
 It also increased the website's traffic.

 2. You'll Need It

-Not a long time ago, when Apple launched it's "old" but new iPhone, Huawei played the game.
+Not a long time ago, when Apple launched its "old" but new iPhone, Huawei played the game.
 Huawei gave all the "poor" people in the queue waiting to buy iPhone XS, a power bank, and juice.
 They offered 10,000 mAh power banks to every person who was there to buy an iPhone.
 The box of power banks came with a message "Here's a power bank.
 You'll need it.
 Courtesy of Huawei".
 Huawei then tweeted about it and wrote: "see you in London."
-In London, Huawei was ready to serve juice to people at Apple store with tagline "brain-boosting drinks (with no traces of apple) to recharge minds."
+In London, Huawei was ready to serve juice to people at the Apple store with the tagline "brain-boosting drinks (with no traces of apple) to recharge minds."
 This was a fantastic campaign that made fun of Apple and informed people about the upcoming Huawei flagship device, Mate 20.
 People might have bought iPhone XS even then, but Huawei was successful in grabbing the world's attention.

 3. Smash Your Past